hsgroves/cs290info/lessons/week8.md

 3) Right click on any element on the page -> Inspect Element (*sweet* like above, but targets that specific element)

 ##Demo
+The best way to learn HTML and CSS is by doing it.
+Even trying to recreate a site that exists already can be a great learning exercise.

 I'm copying and pasting a bunch of raw text data from the [Mr. Robot season finale discussion thread (spoilers, don't click if you haven't seen it)](https://www.reddit.com/r/MrRobot/comments/3jfpuu/mr_robot_s1e10_eps110_zer0dayavi_official/) on Reddit (a prime example of a very popular site with absolutely awful design), and together we're going to go through changing raw text into HTML and CSS.

 No spoilers below.